 What Is the Gates Scholarship Application Timeline?

-This year, the Gates Scholarship application opened on July 15, 2019; the deadline for submission is September 15, 2019.
-Selections will be made in April 2020, with awards given out from July to September.
+This year, the Gates Scholarship application is expected to open on July 15, 2021; the deadline for submission will be September 15, 2021.
+Selections will be made in April 2022, with awards given out from July to September.

 Below is the annual timeline for the Gates Scholarship: